Terms of Use

 Confidentiality

 5.3.
-Each party will keep the other party's non‑public information confidential and use it only as necessary to provide or receive the Platform.
+Each party will keep the other's non-public information confidential and use it only as necessary to provide or receive the Platform.
 Confidentiality does not apply where disclosure is required by law or where information is already public through no fault of the recipient.

 Personal data

 5.4.
-We will handle personal data in accordance with UK data protection law and our Privacy Policy and Cookie Policy.
-We may act as controller and/or processor depending on the feature.
+We handle personal data as a controller in accordance with UK data protection law and our Privacy Policy and Cookie Policy.
+Where we hand your matter to a partner organisation, that organisation handles your data as an independent controller under its own privacy notice.

 AI features and third-party providers

 5.5.
-Some features use third‑party AI providers for tasks such as assessment tools, question resolution and task management.
-We will contractually require those providers to protect confidentiality and security.
-Use of AI may occasionally produce incorrect or inappropriate output; you should review outputs carefully and obtain professional advice where needed.
-You must not submit unlawful or highly sensitive data except where necessary for your matter and permitted by law.
+Some features use third-party AI providers to process your content (including messages, documents, and any connected-email content) for tasks such as assessment, question resolution, drafting, research, and task management.
+We contractually require those providers to protect confidentiality and security and not to use your content to train their models.
+AI output may be incorrect or inappropriate; you should review it carefully and obtain professional advice where needed.
+You must not submit unlawful content, or highly sensitive data beyond what is necessary for your matter and permitted by law.

-6.1.
-Documents, workflows, reports or other materials generated by the Platform are licensed to you for personal, internal use only to manage your own dispute or tribunal matter.
+9.1.
+Documents, workflows, reports, or other materials generated by the Platform are licensed to you for personal, non-commercial use only to manage your own housing matter.

-6.2.
-You must not resell, redistribute, republish or commercially exploit generated materials, templates, questionnaires or software.
+9.2.
+You must not resell, redistribute, republish, or commercially exploit generated materials, templates, questionnaires, or software.

 - upload malware or try to bypass security or access controls;